ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Expected Result:** The system must handle long input in some way like reject with an error message, truncate automatically, or show a limit warning

+**Actual Result:**
-**Actual Result:** Shows mobile field highlighted with a red outline and form cannot be submitted
+- Shows mobile field highlighted with a red outline and
+- Form cannot be submitted

 **Status:** PASS